claritylab/lucida/lucida/commandcenter/README.md

 # Command Center (CMD)

-The command center has the following functionalities:
+The command center performs the following functionalities:

 - Sets up the web front end.
 - Maintains a list of registered back-end services.